Stealing back her necklace was easy.

 Evie Madison’s life changed irrevocably the night her necklace was brutally taken.
-Ten years later, the opportunity to steal it back is too good to miss.
-But agreeing to pose in Antibes as the fiancée to the man she vowed to hate forever just to keep the ruby pendant might not be her wisest decision.
+Ten years later, the chance to steal it back is too good to miss.

 Raph would recognise those blue eyes anywhere.
 Shimmering like a field of flax on a summer’s day, her gaze held him captive as it scoured the crowded marketplace.
 Her face might have been partially concealed by the rack of clothes she crouched behind, but he would never forget the colour of those eyes.